Skip to the content.

 NPM npm GitHub package.json version GitHub file size in bytes GitHub issues GitHub pull requests codebeat badge CodeQL

 i.
-It’s extremely light-weight and built on the native fetch API.
+It is extremely lightweight and built on the native Fetch API

 References: